 Northwestern history prof publishes article

-Dr. Michael Kugler, professor of history at Northwestern College, recently published an article in the Journal of the History of Childhood and Youth.
+Dr. Michael Kugler, professor of history at Northwestern College, recently published an article in the winter/spring issue of the history journal Fides et Historia.

-A member of Northwestern’s faculty since 1994, Kugler teaches courses in European history from the Reformation through the modern era.
-He holds research interests in historical narrative in a variety of forms, including formal history, film and graphic novels, and the history of incarnational theology.
+A member of Northwestern’s faculty since 1994, Kugler was the recipient of the college’s Teaching Excellence Award in 2006.
+He teaches courses in European history from the Reformation through the modern era, and holds research interests in the Enlightenment era, historical narrative and the history of incarnational theology.

 A graduate of Judson Baptist College in Portland, Ore., Kugler earned a master’s degree from Western Washington University and a doctorate from the University of Chicago.